|Best Overall||TropiClean Spa Tear Stain Cleanser for Dogs|

 - Replace plastic food bowls.
 The tiny scratches in plastic food bowls can harbor bacteria that make staining worse.
 Replace them with porcelain or stainless steel.

 - Choosing the Best Dog Food: Everything You Need to Know — Discover everything you need to know about finding the perfect dog food for your beloved pet here.

 - These Are the Best Probiotics for Dogs (They Actually Work) — Looking to keep your pup healthy and happy?
 Then check out the best probiotics that will help improve their immune system!

 - We Found the 7 Best Dog Shampoos — Keeping your dog clean is made easier when you have the right shampoo during bathtime.
 Check out some of the best dog shampoos to find the perfect one for your pup.

 The Best Dog Tear Stain Remover FAQs (Frequently Asked Questions)

 What are tear stains on dogs?

 Tear stains are the dark reddy-brown marks that you see around the eyes of some dogs.
-All color dogs can have tear stains but they are most noticeable in dogs that have a light-colored coat.
+Dogs of all shades can have tear stains show up, but they are the most noticeable in dogs that have light-colored coats.
 Tear stains are also more likely in dogs that have blocked or shallow tear ducts, excessive tear production, repeated ear infections, and allergies.
-They are also more common in teething pups, dogs that live in areas where the mineral content of water is high, and in dogs that get too many treats containing artificial additives.
+They are also more common in teething pups, dogs that live in areas where the mineral content of water is high, and dogs that get too many treats containing artificial additives.

 What causes tear stains?

-Additionally, excessive bacterial and yeast growth in the moist conditions caused by excessive tears are also thought to play a role.
+Additionally, excessive bacterial and yeast growth caused by excessive tears is also thought to play a role.